Math modelling major

 - Hilbertian bases, examples

-- Approximation of Galerkin
+- Galerkin approximation

 Evaluation: project and final written exam